phoe/asd-generator/README.md

 # asd-generator
 Automatic generator for ASDF's .asd files

-This autoregenerates an .asd file with a customizable :components field, based on the file structure you provide.
+This autoregenerates an .asd file with a customizable `:COMPONENTS` field, based on the file structure you provide.

-This is still in alpha, but I use it to build my own project, if it means anything. `:P`
+This is still in alpha, but I use it to build my own projects, if it means anything. `:P`

 ## API
 ### write-asd